Code Signing for iOS Projects#

 $ bundle exec fastlane match init

-with your private Git URL and password locally on your computer.
-With this, you are now ready to create provisioning profiles for your app.
+This will configure match with your private Git URL and password locally on your computer.
+You are now ready to create provisioning profiles for your app.

 $ bundle exec fastlane match development